Okefenokee National Wildlife Refuge: History

 The Okefenokee Preservation Society, formed in 1918, promoted nationwide interest in the swamp.
 With the support of state and local interests and numerous conservation and scientific organizations, the Federal Government acquired most of the swamp for refuge purposes in 1936.

 In 1937, with Executive Order 7593 (later amended by Executive Order 7994), President Franklin Delano Roosevelt established the refuge, designating it as "a refuge and breeding ground for migratory birds and other wildlife."
 The establishment of Okefenokee Refuge in 1937 marked the culmination of a movement that had been initiated at least 25 years earlier by a group of scientists from Cornell University who recognized the educational, scientific, and recreational values of this unique area.

-In 1974, to further ensure the protection of this unique ecosystem, the interior sections of the refuge were designated a National Wilderness Area.
+In 1974, to further ensure the protection of this unique ecosystem, the interior sections of the refuge were designated a Wilderness Area.

 In 1986, the Okefenokee Refuge was designated by the Wetlands Convention as a Wetland of International Importance.